robinboncoeur/Art/docs/writing/Writing.md

 "I don't want to be a complainer, Celeste," I said firmly.

-She studied me for a moment, and dipped her head, her frown softening into somewhat of a grimace.
+She studied me for a moment, and dipped her head, her frown now more a grimace.

 "Yeah, okay, it's not your style.
 I get that."
 The kettle gave a merry ding.
-She silently poured boiling water over teabags, her eyes revealing she was not truly focused on making tea.
+She silently poured boiling water over teabags, then seemed to study them for a moment.

 "Still."

 I waited.

 Her lips parted, about to speak, when her phone rang.
-Outside, the whiney-roar of the garbage truck and the rattling thump of bins being emptied obscured her words.
+Outside, the whining roar of the garbage truck and the rattling thump of bins being emptied obscured her words.

 "I might just let you talk to her."
-She handed to phone to me.
+She handed the phone to me.
 "It's your mum."

-I rocked slightly to one side as I took the phone from her.
-She'd put it on speaker.
+I rocked to one side with a frustrated grunt as I took the phone from her.
+She'd put us on speaker.

 Mum sounded the way she always did when I got sick — an even mixture of worry and hard-decision making.